-- a) Supply chain management activities comply with the Subcontracting funding rules for ESFA funded post-16 funding for 2023-24 funding year, the West Midlands Combined Authority Adult Education Budget Funding Rules 2023-24, and the Apprenticeship Funding Rules for the 2023-24 funding year. - b) The College will at all times undertake fair, transparent and competitive procurement activities, conducting robust due diligence procedures on potential delivery partners to ensure compliance with this policy at all levels and to ensure the highest quality of learning delivery is made available, demonstrating value for money and a positive impact on learner lives.
-The College will comply with the Public Contracts Regulations 2015. - c) The funding that is retained by the College will be related to the costs of the services provided.
+- a) Supply chain management activities comply with the Subcontracting funding rules for ESFA funded post-16 funding for 2024-25 funding year, the West Midlands Combined Authority 2024/25 Skills Programme Funding Rules, WMCA Skills Programmes Supply Chain Funding Rules 24/25 and the Apprenticeship Funding Rules for the 2024-25 funding year, as well as any other Funding Rules applicable to the relevant programme as amended from time to time. - b) The College will always undertake fair, transparent and competitive procurement activities, conducting robust due diligence procedures on potential delivery partners to ensure compliance with this policy at all levels and to ensure the highest quality of learning delivery is made available, demonstrating value for money and a positive impact on learner lives.
+The College will comply with the Public Contracts Regulations 2015 and the Procurement Act 2023 as required by law. - c) The funding that is retained by the College will be related to the costs of the services provided.
 These services, and the levels of funding being retained for them, will be clearly documented and agreed by all parties.
 The rates of such retained funding will be commercially viable for both sides and will be negotiated and agreed in a fair and transparent manner.
 They will be proportionate to the actual services being provided. - d) Contract documents will require both parties to agree that the achievements of supply chains are attained through adherence to both the letter and spirit of contracts or partnerships.
 Both parties therefore commit that all discussions, communications, negotiations and actions undertaken to build, maintain and develop supply chains will be conducted in good faith and seek to optimise the impact and effectiveness of service delivery to the end use in accordance with these Overarching Principles.

-e) Approval (if required) is sought from the, ESFA, West Midlands Combined Authority (for AEB) or other relevant funding bodies prior to any subcontracting agreement being signed.
+e) Approval, and funding (if required) is sought from the Education and Skills Funding Agency (ESFA) or West Midlands Combined Authority (WMCA) or other relevant funding bodies prior to any subcontracting agreement being signed.